 What to See in Koyasan- Our Self-Guided Tour of Mt.
 Koya

 There is a lot to see in Koyasan, especially if you like visiting temples (there are 117 of them!)
 Most of the attractions in Koyasan are spread out along a main road, which makes it easy to find your way around.

 We spent one day and one night in Koyasan and were able to take our time visiting the main sites.

-Since our temple accommodations were in the centre of town, we decided to start with the sights that were close by, then worked our way west to the main gate.
+Since our temple accommodations were in the centre of town, we decided to start with the sites that were close by, then worked our way west to the main gate.
 From there, we caught a bus down to the far east side and visited Okunoin, Koyasan’s ancient cemetery.

-For this blog post though, I’m going to show you the sights starting at the west entrance to Koyasan, then working our way down to the cemetery.
+For this blog post though, I’m going to show you the sites starting at the west entrance to Koyasan, then working our way down to the cemetery.
 Here’s a look at our self-guided walking tour of Koyasan!